lumen112015/becoming/src/posts/the_speed_of_synchronicity.md

 Life is a symphony that never stops playing.
 Its notes are the people, moments, and chances weaving around us.
-Most of the time our minds are tuned to other stations—plans, tasks, noise.
+Most of the time our minds are tuned to other stations, plans, tasks, noise.
 But when we slow down, we start to hear the harmony that was always underneath.

 The alignments don’t begin when we notice them;